Mir-Chatapp/chatapp.frontend/README.md

 # Mir ChatApp

 Mir ChatApp is a modern chat application frontend built with React, TypeScript, Vite, and Bootstrap.
-It features a beautiful animated gradient background and a clean, centered login interface.

 ## Features

-- Animated, colorful gradient background
 - Responsive and centered login UI
 - Bootstrap-powered styling
 - React Router for navigation